MicrosoftDocs/azure-docs/articles/defender-for-cloud/defender-for-apis-introduction.md

 Endpoint | The URL path of the API endpoints, and the HTTPS method.
 Last called data (UTC) | The date when API traffic was last observed going to/from API endpoints (in UTC time zone).
 30 days unused | Shows whether API endpoints have received any API call traffic in the last 30 days.
 APIs that haven't received any traffic in the last 30 days are marked as Inactive.
-Authentication | Shows when a monitored API endpoint has no authentication. <br/><br/> Defender for APIs assess the authentication state using the subscription keys, JSON web token (JWT, and client certificate configured in Azure API Management.
+Authentication | Shows when a monitored API endpoint has no authentication. <br/><br/> Defender for APIs assesses the authentication state using the subscription keys, JSON web token (JWT, and client certificate configured in Azure API Management.
 If none of these authentication mechanisms are present or executed, the API is marked as "unauthenticated".
 External traffic observed date | The date when external API traffic was observed going to/from the API endpoint.
-Data classification | Classifies API request and response bodies based for supported data types.
+Data classification | Classifies API request and response bodies based on supported data types.

 > [!NOTE]
 > API endpoints that haven't received any traffic since onboarding to Defender for APIs display the status *Awaiting data* in the API dashboard.